hashlookup/hashlookup-forensic-analyser/README.md

   --cache               Enable local cache of known and unknown hashes in /tmp/hashlookup-forensic-analyser.
   --bloomfilters BLOOMFILTERS [BLOOMFILTERS ...]
                         Space separated list of filenames of bloomfilters in DCSO bloomfilter format.
 Hashlookup default format is used which SHA-1 in hexadecimal representation in upper case.
+  --bloomfilter-algorithm BLOOMFILTER_ALGORITHM
+                        Specify hash algorithm which was used in filter set/bloomfilter.
+Default is SHA1.
   --bloomfilters-lower-case
                         If entries in the Bloom filter are expeceted to be lower case.
 Default is False.
 ~~~~